 Heart Attack Causes and Treatments

-While hospitalized, heart attack patients are hooked to electrocardiogram machines for constant monitoring, in case heart rhythm abnormalities develop.
+In the hospital, electrocardiogram machines are used to monitor the heart and watch for rhythm abnormalities.
 If the heart starts beating too fast or too slow, various medications may be given.
 Some patients may be fitted with pacemakers.
-If a patient experiences a dangerous arrhythmia known as ventricular fibrillation, an electric shock to the chest is given.
-Patients who show signs of congestive heart failure are given a variety of medications to decrease strain on the heart and to encourage the heart to beat more forcefully.
+If a patient experiences a dangerous arrhythmia known as ventricular fibrillation, electric shock may be used to restore the normal rhythm.
+Patients who show signs of congestive heart failure receive a variety of medications to decrease strain on the heart and encourage the heart to beat more forcefully.

-People recovering from a heart attack are urged to get back on their feet as quickly as possible, which reduces the chances of blood clots forming in the deep veins of the legs; the clots could travel through the circulatory system and lodge in the lung, creating a blockage.
+People recovering from a heart attack are urged to get back on their feet as quickly as possible.
+Doing so reduces the chances of blood clots forming in the deep veins of the legs.
+These clots could travel through the circulatory system and lodge in the lung, creating a blockage.
 Gentle exercise is recommended, but nothing that requires significant exertion.
 Beginning exercise soon after suffering from a heart attack can help in improving the heart function and overall well being.
 Cardiac rehabilitation programs with monitored exercise and lifestyle modification is a critical piece to recovery.